jonathanmeneses/odin-twitter/README.md

 # README

 TODO Allow Images to be uploaded
+TODO Create a view of all likers of a post
 TODO Make posts/comments Paginated (either infinite scroll or traditional pagination)

 TODO install [Popper](https://www.youtube.com/watch?v=jyqjecyCv3A&ab_channel=Mix%26Go)